How Healthcare Providers can use automation to meet CMS price transparency quickly and cost-effectively

 CMS estimates each hospital will spend on average 150 hours to review and post their standard charges for 2021.
 Amid existing resource constraints on patient-centric tasks, this requirement further consumes valuable time that can instead be devoted to patient care by Healthcare Providers.
 According to a recent survey, 49% of patients say having a clear estimate of financial responsibility will affect whether they see a certain provider.
 With the right partner, providers can offset costs and strain on staff with Intelligent Automation, grow provider collections, and ease the administrative burden of transitioning to the CMS price transparency mandate.

-Any exceptions are easily handled by staff and the machine readable master price information is then published onto the website.
+Any exceptions are easily handled by staff and the machine-readable master price information is then published onto the website.
 Automation allows the process to be rerun quickly at the required frequency which significantly reduces manual effort and time involved in compiling, validating and updating the master price file.
-Time to deploy an automated solution for price transparency is less than 3 weeks and requires minimal upfront investment.
+Time to deploy an automated solution for price transparency is less than three weeks and requires minimal upfront investment.

 Price transparency is part of a larger movement within healthcare to create a better overall digital patient experience.
 Providers must be ready to meet the expectations of patients as consumers of healthcare services who increasingly expect seamless engagements with hospitals – from scheduling appointments to paying bills to seeing physicians in virtual care visits.
-Intelligent Automation allows providers to meet patient expectations by increasing efficiency and enabling staff to focus on value added services by significantly reducing manual administrative and time consuming tasks.
+Intelligent Automation allows Providers to meet patient expectations by increasing efficiency and enabling their staff to focus on value-added services by significantly reducing manual administrative and time-consuming tasks.

 At Firstsource, we offer Automation as a Service (AaaS) across clinical and revenue management value chains, spanning the end-to-end journey from initial patient engagement with the health system to back-office administrative support.
 From automating core EHR functions, revenue cycle management, Finance, and Accounting, contact center operations to automating processes such as prior authorization, patient scheduling, eligibility verification, and physician credentialing, our Intelligent Automation solutions and services positively impact revenue, patient experience, and employee satisfaction.

-To learn more about how Intelligent Automation can make a difference to your hospital or healthcare system, download our detailed whitepaper.
+To learn more about how Intelligent Automation can make a difference to your hospital or healthcare system, download our Intelligent Automation whitepaper.